RickStrahl/MarkdownMonster/README.md

 ### Extensibility with .NET Add-ins
 But the **key feature** and the main reason I built this tool is that it is **extensible**, so that you and I can plug additional functionality into it.
 Markdown Monster includes an add-in model that lets you add buttons to the UI, interact with the active document and the entire UI and get notifications of various events like  documents opening and closing etc..

 The Add-in interface is still in flux, but you can find out more in the [online documention](http://markdownmonster.west-wind.com/docs/_4ne0rl1zf.htm).
-If you have ideas or suggestions  on how to make the Add-in system better, please use the Issue system to provide feedback.
+If you have ideas or suggestions  on how to make the Add-in system better, please use the Issue system to [provide feedback in GitHub Issues](https://github.com/RickStrahl/MarkdownMonster/issues).
 Otherwise for general discussion you can [post a message on our message board](http://support.west-wind.com?forum=Markdown+Monster).

 ### Provided Add-ins
-Personally I needed couple of features - and I've added two add-ins for these features both for practical use as well as examples of what you can do with plug-ins:
+There are two very common use cases for Markdown that cries out for add-ins: Screen captures and Blog publishing, and Markdown Monster provides a a couple of add-ins that provide these features as part of the base install:

 * **SnagIt Screen Capture Addin**
 This plug-in use Techsmith's popular and super versatile [SnagIt](http://techsmith.com/snagit) Screen Capture utility (which i **highly** recommend!).
 Simply click the capture button (camera icon) and the main app minimizes and SnagIt pops up to let you select the object to capture.
 You can preview and edit your captures, and when finished the image is linked into content.